Symptoms, Diagnosis, Treatment & Management

 According to the leading experts in immunology, when part of the immune system is either absent or not functioning properly, it can result in an immune deficiency disease.
 When the cause of this deficiency is hereditary or genetic, it is called a primary immunodeficiency disease (PIDD).
 Researchers have identified more than 150* different kinds of PIDD.

 The immune system is composed of white blood cells.
 These cells are made in the bone marrow and travel through the bloodstream and lymph nodes.
 They protect and defend against attacks by "foreign" invaders such as germs, bacteria and fungi.
+Antibodies are proteins that are made in response to infection or immunization and help fight infections.
+Complement is another blood protein that plays a protective role in the immune system.

 In some instances, PIDD targets specific and/or multiple organs, glands, cells and tissues.
 For example, heart defects are present in some PIDDs.
 Other PIDDs alter facial features, some stunt normal growth and still others are connected to autoimmune disorders such as rheumatoid arthritis.